I-2-1-13.Prior Claim(s) Files

 The claimant alleges “onset” within the past year and medical evidence submitted does not indicate the presence of an impairment(s) that might warrant an onset more than one year ago; or

-Work that is determined to be substantial gainful activity was performed for more than six months during the l-year period preceding the filing date of the current application.
+Work that is determined to be substantial gainful activity was performed for more than six months during the one-year period preceding the filing date of the current application.

 C. Requesting a Prior Claim(s) File

 HO instructions for requesting a prior claim(s) file are set forth in the HO electronic business process (eBP) section 1.4.
 Generally, when a prior claim(s) file is not located in the HO, the HO will request it from the field office using an electronic assistance request.
-If there are additional prior claim(s) files that are paper, the HO will request them through the Automated Folder Locator and/or the Megasite Information Management System (MIMS).
+If there are additional prior claim(s) files that are paper, the HO will request them through the Automated Folder Location (AFL) website.

 D. Exhibiting Evidence From a Prior Claim(s) File